Perennial sources list: Anti-Defamation League

-In April 2024, a discussion was initiated about the reliability of the Anti-Defamation League (ADL) on its reliability on the Israeli–Palestinian conflict, on antisemitism, and on the ADL's hate symbols database.
+In April 2024, a discussion was initiated about the reliability of the Anti-Defamation League (ADL) on the Israeli–Palestinian conflict, on antisemitism, and on the ADL's hate symbols database.
 The discussion engaged 120 editors over two months and included a wide range of perspectives, summarized by editors as "ranging from those who enthusiastically defended the ADL in all contexts, to those who viewed it as "categorically unreliable".

 In June 2024, the discussion led to the ADL being downgraded to a "generally unreliable" source on the Israeli–Palestinian conflict, including "the intersection of antisemitism and the [Israeli–Palestinian] conflict, such as labeling pro-Palestinian activists as antisemitic".
 An English Wikipedia administrator who evaluated the community's consensus for this discussion said there was substantial evidence that the ADL acted as a "pro-Israeli advocacy group" that has published unretracted misinformation "to the point that it taints their reputation for accuracy and fact checking regarding the Israeli-Palestinian conflict", as well as that it has a habit "of conflating criticism of the Israeli government's actions with antisemitism".
-The editors cited the ADL updating its methodology to classify pro-Palestinian protests as antisemitic, controversial statements made by ADL CEO Jonathan Greenblatt that were criticized by the ADL's own staff, and its reliance on the IHRA definition of antisemitism, which critics have said is too broad and can be used to suppress pro-Palestinian speech.
+The editors cited the ADL updating its methodology to classify pro-Palestinian protests as antisemitic incidents, controversial statements made by ADL CEO Jonathan Greenblatt that were criticized by the ADL's own staff, and its reliance on the IHRA definition of antisemitism, which critics have said is too broad and can be used to suppress pro-Palestinian speech.